 It’s Effective, but at the Cost of Freedom?

 As he got used to CPAP, he realized that he was tied down to the machine since he always had to have it with him.
 This was practically problematic while traveling and camping — something that he did often.
 He explains:

 “I pride myself on traveling light.
 I only like to take the bare minimum with me in the smallest number of bags.
 Once I got the [CPAP] machine I had to worry about how to pack it, where to get distilled water and if I could plug it in.
 This was especially problematic when I went camping or shared a place with friends.”

 Jarie was open about this obstructive sleep apnea with friends and family but still sometimes felt awkward to have to ask to sleep next to an outlet or get a private room to not bug everyone.

-There Must be A Better Way
+There Must be Something Better than CPAP?

 As Jarie’s sleep improved, he also made some critical lifestyle changes that led to him losing weight.
 Weight is a major factor in sleep apnea severity and complications.
 After losing the weight, Jarie decided to get retested.

 “I was pretty happy about losing the weight and really wanted to see if that could get me off the machine.
 Not because it did not work but because it was a major hassle for me to move around with it.
 There must be a better way.”

 His retest showed an AHI score of 8, which is mild obstructive sleep apnea.
 This was a major achievement considering his initial score was 28, and it also unlocked a new array of therapy options including eXciteOSA.